quantiota/SKA-quantitative-finance/volume_phase_geometry/README.md

 This coupling implies that price does not evolve independently but **synchronizes with the phase flow induced by volume rotation**.
 In this sense, price becomes interpretable as a projection **onto the directional manifold defined by cumulative phase rotation**, opening the door to a fundamentally new class of volume-based models.

+While some may interpret the observed phase alignment between price and volume as an artifact of the transform, we emphasize that no smoothing, interpolation, or statistical filtering is applied.
+The structure arises directly from the raw tick data, and the singularity resolution method is designed to preserve continuity in angular momentum.
+This makes the coupling effect not artificial—but emergent under geometric constraints.

 ### Related Applications